Automattic/jetpack/readme.txt

 **Enhancements**

+* Connection: We updated connect splash screen with new content.
-* Sharing: sharing section in wp-admin will now redirect to calypso instead.
+* Sharing: Sharing section in wp-admin will now redirect to Calypso instead.

 **Improved compatibility**

 **Bug fixes**

-* Shortcodes: remove extra black bars from youtube embeds as controls are inside the container now.
+* Shortcodes: We removed extra black bars from YouTube embeds as controls are inside the container now.